 WHAT IS THE DIFFERENCE BETWEEN ADULT AND PEDIATRIC ORTHODONTIST?

 Before detailing the specific training that a pediatric-based orthodontist must undergo to become licensed in his or her respective state, let’s take a moment to identify the difference between these two specialty dentists.
-Basically, pediatric orthodontics is not too far removed from adult orthodontics; however, practitioners who specialize in treating children will have to take additional courses.
-These course are specifically related to child psychology, clinical management, and child-related pharmacology.
+Basically, pediatric orthodontics is not too far removed from adult orthodontics; however, practitioners who specialize in treating children will have to take additional courses specifically related to child psychology, clinical management, and child-related pharmacology.
 Beyond that, all practitioners must earn a bachelor’s degree and complete four years of dental school before going on to complete their specialty dentist training.

 WHAT IS AN ORTHODONTIC PRACTITIONER?

-If you’re not familiar with the role of an orthodontic practitioner, they are specialty dentist.
-Who, in addition to completing years of educations, use cutting-edge dental technology, medical expertise, and practical strategy to help improve their patient’s teeth.
-Along with improving the appearance and function of their patient’s teeth.
-Orthodontic practitioners play a critical role in boosting self-esteem and overall confidence in the patients that they treat.
+If you’re not familiar with the role of an orthodontic practitioner, they are specialty dentist who, in addition to completing years of educations, use cutting-edge dental technology, medical expertise, and practical strategy to help improve their patient’s teeth.
+Along with improving the appearance and function of their patient’s teeth, orthodontic practitioners play a critical role in boosting self-esteem and overall confidence in the patients that they treat.
 To better contextualize this statement, several studies have shown an undeniable nexus between a child’s poor oral health and low self-esteem.